HomeCalculatorsHealthPregnancy BMI Calculator

 Health

-Calculate your pre-pregnancy BMI and get IOM-recommended gestational weight gain range.
-Track your current pregnancy weight gain and stay on target for a healthy pregnancy.
+Calculate your pre-pregnancy BMI and get the IOM-recommended gestational weight gain range.
+Track your current pregnancy weight gain over time.

 Height158cm